rstrube/react-webpack-tutorial/README.md

 ```

 * `sass`: the core Sass library
-* `sass-loader`: handles processing of .scss files for Webpack.
+* `sass-loader`: handles processing of .scss/.sass files for Webpack.
 * `css-loader`: handles processing of .css files for Webpack.
 * `style-loader`: handes processing of style definitions in the `<head><style>` tag